The photo-dialogues are an experiment...

 And I'm pretty sure it's not like that for other folk either.
 Even if it does work for others, the effect of 'bigger, faster, better' has been to separate us from the reality of our existence and promote damaging ways of working.
-Our world is a social and ecological mess.
+Our world has become a social and ecological mess.

 On these pages I am showing you the 'short-form' blog style summary of much longer conversations.
 As I work with these 'visionaries', themes emerge and questions arise.
 I find that I begin to question my own vision and the way that I try to bring it to life.
 As I continue to wrestle with my meaning making and encourage this work in others, you will find longer articles that will give a different shape to the work.
 But for now, here are the first 'outputs' of my efforts.

 I'm presenting each Photo-Dialogue as two photographs and a conversation.

-This first image is my picture; an attempt to offer witness to the person before me.
-The conversation then tries to unravel first signs of how a new vision, an often fragile, only slowly developing image, is being brought to life.
+The first image you see is my photograph; an attempt to offer witness to the person before me.
+The conversation then tries to unravel the signs of how their vision, an often fragile, only slowly developing image, is brought into focus in the second photograph

 The second image is 'directed' by the subject.
 We work together to make an expression of their sense of themselves 'in their vision'.
 Sometimes, the image is easy to plan and visualize; my work is simply to light and frame the photograph.
 More often, we search, seeking something that would an expression of a different way of working, living and thinking.

-In every case, the photographs say at least as much as our words could tell.
+In each case, they say at least as much as our words can tell.